 How schools are selected

-The 500 schools already participating in the program have been invited to continue their involvement.
+The 500 schools that participated in the original program were invited to continue their involvement.

-For more information about the expanded School Breakfast Clubs program, and to view an interactive map of participating schools, please see the
+For more information about the School Breakfast Clubs program, and to view an interactive map of participating schools, visit the

 Foodbank Victoria website

 Guidance for schools to deliver the School Breakfast Clubs program during COVID-19

 Delivery of the School Breakfast Clubs program on-site should always follow guidance in the